Daniel Melnick: Personal life

-He married Linda Rodgers, the daughter of Richard Rodgers and Dorothy Feiner Rodgers, in February 1955, at the Manhattan home of her parents.
+In February 1955, Melnick married Linda Rodgers, the daughter of Richard Rodgers and Dorothy Feiner Rodgers, at her parents' home in Manhattan.
 Their son, Peter Rodgers Melnick, became a composer.
 After he and Linda Rodgers divorced in 1971, Melnick fathered a daughter.

 Melnick was known for personal elegance and refined tastes in art, dress, and architecture.
 A thinker, he often offered sage advice, once telling a young assistant that "the best contracts are written not in the thrall of a new marriage but with the possibility of a divorce in mind."

 He once said to the same assistant that, when facing a business dilemma, he would sometimes ask himself what the 17th-century French statesman Cardinal Richelieu, whose genius for intrigue he admired, might do in a similar situation.

 During Melnick's days on the 20th Century-Fox lot, some of his staffers would affectionately refer to him (albeit privately) as Mel Nick.
 The inspiration for the name arose when deliverymen arrived in front of the unmarked Indieprod building with a wardrobe box of clothes from Ralph Lauren – on which someone had scrawled in large letters MEL and below it NICK.
 Not knowing who he was or where to find him, one shouted, "We're looking for a Mel Nick!
 There a Mel Nick around here?"

 In regard to producing films, Melnick once reminded one of his assistants, who he thought was working too hard, that "this business is supposed to be fun."

 His regular poker games would include such Hollywood notables as Johnny Carson, Chevy Chase, Barry Diller, Steve Martin, Carl Reiner and Neil Simon.

 Melnick died at the age of 77 on October 13, 2009, at his home in Los Angeles of lung cancer.
 He was survived by a son, a daughter, and two grandchildren.